Profiling memory usage and allocations with Perfetto

 This approach has the advantage of retroactive analysis: it provides a consistent snapshot of the entire heap without requiring prior instrumentation.
 However, it comes with a trade-off: while you can see which objects are keeping others alive, you typically cannot see the exact call sites where those objects were allocated.
 This can make it harder to reason about memory usage, especially when the same type of object is allocated from multiple locations in the code.

-NOTE: Java heap dumps with Perfetto only works on Android.
+NOTE: ART heap dumps with Perfetto only works on Android.
 This is due to the deep integration with the JVM (Android Runtime - ART) required to efficiently capture a heap dump without impacting the performance of the process.

 Collecting your first heap dump